nosovk/flowershow/content/Projects/HMN/Saperion-support-request-2024-03-26.md

 Now we use new API Url and make requests from outer network.
 And we encountered some problems with API.

 First of all swagger documentation is broken on our instance.
-You may check it over that link: https://hdmdmz1.human.de/DocGate/swagger/ui/index
+You may check it over that link: https://hdmdmz1.human.de/DocGate/swagger/ui/index and https://hdmdmz1.human.de:8095/DocGate/swagger/ui/index#/ both are failing.

 Because of that we used another documentation that we found over those URLs: